-The High Court has awarded two people damages (compensation) for breach of data protection law.
+The High Court has awarded two people damages for distress after breach of data protection law.

 An organisation had published a report that contained personal data about them which they successfully alleged was inaccurate, had been processed unfairly and unlawfully and which the organisation had not taken reasonable steps to verify.